Affiliate email marketing: How to launch a successful campaign

 Understand your audience

-If you’re in the remote work niche, exploring discussions on platforms like Facebook Groups, Reddit, and X can reveal common pain points.
+For instance, if you’re in the remote work niche, exploring discussions on platforms like Facebook Groups, Reddit, and X can reveal common pain points.

 You might find professionals complaining about neck pain from poor desk setups, struggling with power outages that disrupt productivity, or searching for affordable noise-canceling headphones.